UtahRETC/IntroProgrammingPythonPart1/units/01 - Class Introduction/Slides.md

 - Thursdays we meet at the Refugee Center
 - Class starts at 6pm and ends at 7:30pm
 - This course lasts 16 weeks
-- Last day of class is December 15th

 </span>